 Zero-point photons moving away from the photon after a bounce, are all polarized and spinning.
 A circular magnetic field radiates out from the moving ion.

-The photons spin the same way in both cases.
 The magnetic field developed around the two ions are identical.

 The two orb model of the photon behaves precisely the way it has to in order to model real world magnetism around charges in motion.